brettcutt/the-chefs-desire/tests/testing.md

 - H. Single Recipe
   1. All the correct information is displayed.
   2. If the user is also the one who added the recipe, 'delete' and 'edit' buttons appear on the page.
-  3. Per session if the recipes is visited the view count goes up one point.
+  3. Per session if the recipes is visited the view count increses by one.
   4. A non account holder cannot like a recipe but will receive a message telling them that if they want to like a recipe, they need to register.
 Under the message is a 'register' and 'close' button.
-A click on the register button smooth scrolls to the top of the page and opens the register form.
+A click on the register button smooth scrolls to the top of the page and open the register form.
   5. An account holder can only like a recipe once and if the recipe is liked, the heart is disabled and remains solid red.
   6. If the user is also the one who added the recipe, The like button is disabled and the view count remains the same.